motedon/vuzinski.me/content/Updates.md

 Changed the tags so it's compact and easy
 Clicking the links and tags now work.
 No more 404's

+01:23
+The tables that shows the recent stuff on the index page:
+The links don't work, what the fuck,
 ## Personal Updates:
 **19.09.2024 01:18**
 Hopefully writings should start pouring like an alcoholic pouring a drink.